exonum/exonum-doc/src/architecture/services.md

 #### Interaction Among Services

-Services may call each other's transactions, but the support of such *internal calls* is limited so far.
+Services may call each other’s transactions, but the support of such *internal calls* is limited so far.
 In particular, the internal calls are not isolated, meaning that the changes made to the database state in an internal call cannot be rolled back on an error unless the entire